The Diophantine Equation x2 + 2y2 = z2 (Part III)

 This page is a method for generating triples of the form (x,y,z) for the Diophantine equation x2 + 2y2 = z2.
 The method is similar to a method employing imaginary numbers where the imaginary x is part of a magic square diagonal.
 In addition, the equations posted here differ in form from those in the magic square setting.

-This new method is a way of producing triples from a set of novel equations that may be used to access the triples, x, y and z, via random or sequential means.
+This new method is a way of producing triples from a set of novel equations that may be used to access the triples, x, y and z.
 The x, y and z as well as the equations are listed in the table headings below according to the following format:

 δ1x y z δ2

-Since there are an infinite number of (n, m) integers there are also an infinite number of tables which can be tabulated with their accompanying equations; equations whose purpose is to generate the triples either by random or sequential access.
+Since there are an infinite number of (n2, 2n) integers there are also an infinite number of tables which can be tabulated with their accompanying equations.
 A second sequential access is also possible using the δ1 and δ2 columns whose δ1δ1 and δ2δ2 are both 4 for all the tables.
-In addition, a substantial number of triples are composed of numbers which can be simplified further via prime division.
+In addition,the triples which are generated may be present in primitive or non primitive form, and these non primitives can be converted to primitive forms by dividing out any common factors.

 Table I